 - The personnel and visits on Table 5 are routinely compared to the costs on Table 8A.
-See the crosswalk of comparable fields in the UDS Manual, Appendix B. - Report the value of donated goods and services received on Table 8A.
+See the crosswalk of comparable fields in Appendix B of the UDS Manual. - Report the value of donated goods and services received on Table 8A.
 Report cash donations received on Table 9E.